 Sold STC (Subject to Contract): What Does it Mean?

-Sold STC (Subject to Contract) means a seller has accepted an offer, but the sale isn’t legally binding until contracts are exchanged.
-It signals the deal is progressing, but there’s still a risk of it falling through before completion.
+Sold STC (Subject to Contract) means a seller has accepted an offer, but the sale is not legally binding yet.
+The deal is progressing, but either side can still pull out before contracts are exchanged, which means there is still a real risk of the sale falling through.

 3 Key Takeaways: